isomerpages/nhg-ohrpp/newsroom/announcements/_posts/2025-08-19-post-Updates to NHG DSRB Informed Consent Form and Assent Form Templates.md

 </li>
 <li>
 <p>Update the website URL for clinical research participation information
-and DSRB details to directly link to the NHG Office of Human Research Programme (OHRPP) website</p>
+and DSRB details to directly link to the NHG Office of Human Research Protection Programme (OHRPP) website</p>
 </li>
 <li>
 <p>Implement various administrative and formatting improvements</p>